miztiik/eks-scheduling-with-affinity/README.md

    1. **Create Consumers**:

-      Since this is demo is about `nodeSelector` and _affinity_ feature of kubernetes, We will run _busybox_ image and label it `miztiik-producer`.
+      Since this is demo is about `nodeSelector` and _affinity_ feature of kubernetes, We will run _busybox_ image and label it `miztiik-consumer`.
 We will later use this label to constraint our consumers.

-      I have included a sample manifest here `stacks/k8s_utils/sample_manifests/producer_anti_affinity.yml`.
+      I have included a sample manifest here `stacks/k8s_utils/sample_manifests/consumer_anti_affinity.yml`.
 The interesting thing to note here is the node selector label `miztiik_spot_ng`.
 This will ensure the deployment runs only on spot instances.
 We are also using the `podAntiAffinity` to ensure that none of the consumers are placed alongside producer pods.

       ```text
       apiVersion: apps/v1